hartwigmedical/hmftools/gripss/README.md

 Two hard filters are applied upfront before other processing occurs:
 * NO_MATE - Any non single breakend with no mate is filtered
-* MAX_NORMAL_SUPPORT - Any variant with normalSupport > 3% of tumor support is filtered as likely germline or artefact.
+* MAX_NORMAL_SUPPORT - Any variant with normalSupport > 3% of tumor support is filtered as likely germline or artefact (note -due to occasional alignment artefacts in GRIDSS we also require at least 1 split or discordant read to be found as support ie SR+RP > 0 or the equivalent for single breakend counts: BUM+BSC>0).
 Ideally we would not allow any support for the variant in the normal, but contamination of the blood with tumor DNA is not uncommon.

 ## 2. Realignment